Prosecutors detail warning signs missed by parents of Mich. school shooting suspect

 "His parents were completely unaware that Ethan had engaged in any sort of torture behavior," said Mariell Lehman, a lawyer representing both Crumbley parents.

-Prosecutors also described in greater detail the Crumbleys' actions in the hours and days after the school shooting that culminated with their late-night arrest at a converted warehouse near downtown Detroit in early December.
+Prosecutors also described in greater detail the Crumbleys' actions in the hours and days after the school shooting, which culminated with their late-night arrest at a converted warehouse near downtown Detroit in early December.

 The Crumbleys purchased several new cellphones the day of the shooting, prosecutors said, and withdrew thousands of dollars in cash — including $3,000 from their son's bank account, leaving a balance of less than a dollar.
 They began to make arrangements to sell horses and purposefully positioned their vehicles in order to conceal license plates, said Oakland County prosecutor Karen McDonald.